Canadian Crafts Federation

 The Canadian Crafts Federation (Fédération canadienne des métiers d'art) is the national arts service organization representing both the provincial and territorial craft councils and persons participating in the Canadian crafts sector.

-Mandate

-The mandate of the Federation is to advance and promote the vitality and excellence of Canadian fine craft, nationally and internationally, and to the benefit of Canadian craftspeople and the community at large.
-The acts as a catalyst for projects managed by members in the provincial and territorial craft councils, operating as the initiator, facilitator and promoter of local, national and international events representing Canadian craftspeople and fine craft.

 History

-Since 1900 there has been a national craft organization in Canada.
+Since 1900, there has been a national craft organization in Canada.
 The foundation of the Canadian Guild of Crafts in that year heralded the beginning of nationwide cooperation in the crafts sector.
-In 1974 the Guild merged with other craft organizations and associations to create the Canadian Crafts Council (CCC).
+In 1974, the Guild merged with other craft organizations and associations to create the Canadian Crafts Council (CCC), which "oversaw the institution of high-profile awards like the Saidye Bronfman Award and lobbied for the presence of craft experts and the inclusion of craft objects in realms previously reserved for "art," such as Canada's national museums and galleries and the Canada Council."

-When federal government funding to the CCC was discontinued in 1966 the office in Ottawa was closed.
-A small band of five volunteers formed a transition board and kept the legal entity alive.
-In May, 1998, at a meeting of stakeholders in Montreal the future of a national organization was discussed.
-It was agreed the CCC should be transformed into a national network for crafts under the name Canadian Crafts Federation / Fédération canadienne des métiers d'art (CCF/FCMA).
-An Interim Directorate was elected.
-They oversaw the transformation process and conducted the affairs of the new organization pending election of Federation board.
-The Canadian Crafts Federation held its first general meeting in September 1999 at which time a slate of officers were elected.